datcit/guides/ZFS Native Encryption & TPM2.md

 rm -rf /ramdisk
 ```
 ## Step 10
-Now, if you don't already have a encrypted volume we can do so
+Now, if you don't already have a encrypted volume, we should create a new volume.
 <details>
 <summary>Optional: Create a new volume</summary>